Promoting, supporting and encouraging the study of the United States since 1955

 Below you can find a list of previous winners of BAAS Awards.
 This list is complete to the best of our knowledge.

-The BAAS Awards 2023
+The BAAS Awards 2024

-Arthur Miller Book Prize
+Arthur Miller First Book Prize

 The Arthur Miller Institute First Book Prize of £500 is awarded for the best first book on any American Studies topic in the preceding calendar year by a United Kingdom citizen based at home or abroad or by a non-UK citizen who publishes a book, providing that the entrant is a member of the British Association of American Studies in the year of submission.